whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Counting_genes_3.md

 and so on.
 The sky is the limit in terms of what you could investigate here - every gene has its own story.
 We'll talk through your findings in the discussion session.

-**Note.** Plotting is one thing you can't do in SQL - load the data into python or R for this.
-For reference, you can load data into R using this type of code:
+**Note.** Plotting is one thing you can't do in SQL of course - load the data into python or R for this.

 ```
 library( RSQLite )